-I am a postdoc in the Behavioural Ecology Group at Macquarie University, and I’m broadly interested in the environmental factors that drive species interactions in cities.
+I am a postdoc in the Behavioural Ecology Group at Macquarie University, and my research investigates in the social and environmental factors that drive biodiversity and species interactions in cities.

 I am fascinated by the ability of some “urban exploiting” species to thrive in highly modified environments and I am investigating the traits that allow them to do this.

-A focus of my work is the responses of invertebrate predators to urbanisation and I love studying anything to do with spiders.
-I am also passionate about working with local communities to create functional green spaces in cities.
+A focus of my work is looking at the impact of urban insecticide use on invertebrate predators and I love studying anything to do with spiders.
+I am also passionate about working with local communities to share my love of “creepy crawlies” and help create sustainable green spaces in cities.

 In 2016-2017 undertook a 6 month Endeavour post-doc fellowship with the Ecology group at the University of Auckland.
 Here I studied the effects predation and urbanisaion on invertebrate communities (as well as meeting some amazing people and traveling through the beautiful country of New Zealand!).